You are here

 In order to share photos of people making observations, have each subject sign a media release for your organization.
 This is especially important when working with minors.

-We have chosen to use a Flickr account for ease of use and accessibility.
-To contribute a series of phenophase photos to our USA-NPN Phenophases Flickr account, we ask that you FIRST send an email to our staff at email@example.com to let us know how many photos you have to contribute.
+We have chosen to use SmugMug for ease of use and accessibility.
+To contribute one or more phenophase photos to our USA-NPN Plant Phenophases SmugMug, we ask that you:

 Once the USA-NPN Staff receives your email, you will receive in return, instructions on how to proceed.

-Again, please be sure to follow the guidelines for naming, crediting, and licensing described above when submitting photos.
-You should be prepared to follow the naming convention, apply the desired licence, and include information about the photographer so it can be credited properly when it is uploaded to the Flickr site.
+Again, please be sure to follow the guidelines for naming, crediting, and licensing described above.
 Otherwise we will be unable to share your photos.

-If you wish to use photos that appear on the USA-NPN Phenophase Photo Flickr page, please be sure to include the photographer credit and licensing information included with the photo.
-You do not need to have a Yahoo! account to download the photos at full resolution.
+If you wish to use photos that appear on the USA-NPN Plant Phenophase SmugMug page, please be sure to include the photographer credit and licensing information included with the photo.
 Note that when the photo downloads you may not receive the standardized name with credit when it is saved to your computer.
 Be sure to check that information and save it with your photo on your computer for use in print and online.

-Photos used on a website or in print should be captioned with the photo credit.
-If this is not practical, the credit should be added to a photo acknowledgement page.
+Photos used on a website or in print should be captioned with the photo credit and license (for example, "Joseph P. Lilac via SmugMug.
+CC BY-NC-SA 4.0").
+If this is not practical, the credit and license should be added to a photo acknowledgement page.
 Collaborators are welcome to use the photos contained within the Flickr page for educational purposes, with the credit attached and any licensing information with it.

 Group leaders may consider creating a suite of phenophase photos for species being observing locally, as demonstrated here.